-Partners engaged around the creative redevelopment of Midtown District are guided by a deep belief that expressions of place will reveal both the values inherent to the communities that run adjacent to the Midtown Campus, as well as any barriers—physical, financial, or otherwise—that have made interacting with one’s neighborhood and the campus more burdensome.
-Understanding both is necessary for considering how the development of the Midtown Site will impact those residents within closest proximity.
+Partners engaged around the future of the Midtown District are guided by a deep belief that expressions of place will reveal the values and creativity inherent to Santa Fe residents, and in particular the communities adjacent to the Midtown Campus.
+These expressions will also reveal barriers—physical, financial, or otherwise—that historically have made it difficult to interact with the campus, or to feel a sense of welcome.

-Because of the nature of this work, we acknowledge that much of Santa Fe’s history has been buried, from the stories of the first Indigenous and Euro-mestizo settlements, to the war of aggression that imposed a manifest American imperialism that led to dramatic losses for all those living in this land.
-As a result of American settlement, and the establishment of artist colonies in the twentieth century, and policies that emerged from preservation, urban planning, and tourism, these groups have disproportionately experienced the effects of dispossession, disinvestment, and gentrification.
+We acknowledge that much of Santa Fe’s history has been buried, from the stories of the first Indigenous and Euro-mestizo settlements, to the war of aggression that imposed a manifest American imperialism that led to dramatic losses for all those living in this land.
+As a result of American settlement and policies that emerged from preservation, urban planning, and tourism, so many groups have disproportionately experienced the effects of dispossession, disinvestment, and gentrification.

 In recognizing this querencia, we hold ourselves accountable to these values:

 ...creates an environment where transparency and mindfulness of our own impact, positionality, and perspective are integral to collaboration, curiosity, and co-creation of projects that are complicated, rich, and that best reflect the character of Santa Fe’s Midtown.

 Open dialogue and active listening

 ...enables the space to hear, respond, and work together to address concerns that may arise around any ongoing projects.
 And while thoughtful community engagement takes time and commitment in order to build trust and reciprocal collaboration, we also respect the constraints of community members’ and team members’ schedules, as well as any personal boundaries.

 We are the experts of our own lives